semrush/intergalactic/website/docs/components/feedback/feedback.md

 @## Description

-**Feedback form** is the form for sending feedback / suggestions in reports.
+**Feedback form** is the form for sending feedback/suggestions in reports.
 In most cases it drops from the `Send feedback` link at the upper right of the page.

 > When the link for feedback is in the [ProductHead](/components/product-head/), it should be always the far right.
 Learn more in the [Links order in ProductHead](/patterns/links-order/).